 What you think you’re saying: I’m 25 years old

 What you’re really saying: I have 25 anuses

 What you should say: Ho 25 anni (lit.
 I have 25 years)

 This little trap is lying in wait for you in both Spanish and Italian.
 Mispronounce the word for “year,” or anno, and you could find yourself exclaiming that you have a quite remarkable number of orifices.
 Remember to enunciate both the first and second N, and to replace the -o with an -i for the Italian masculine plural.

 What you should say: Penna

-We English are often quite lazy with pronunciation.
-We swallow consonants in the middle of words – the glottal stop – so that water becomes wa’er and bottle becomes bo’le, and we often flatten vowels.
+We English speakers are often quite lazy with pronunciation.
+We swallow consonants and we often flatten vowels.
 You can’t really afford to do this in Italian, because a different vowel can lead to a word having a very different meaning.
 Take the words pene and penna for example.
 One slip of the tongue and instead of referring to an innocent writing implement, you’re referring to the male reproductive organ.
 Oops!

 What you think you’re saying: Preservatives

 What you’re really saying: Condoms

 The old joke is that you add an -o or an -a to the end of an English word to transform it into a Italian one.
 Well, the word preservativo is proof that this tactic can backfire spectacularly.
 Ask for some food senza preservativi and you’ll be asking for your dinner without condoms.
 If you really want to avoid the E-numbers, you’ll have to say senza conservanti.